What Is Yoga Nidra? Definitions & Benefits Uncovered

 Reduces Stress

-Increases Concentration
+Increases Concentrationinward

 Improves Memory

-Improves Autonomic Nervous System Response
+Strengthens the Autonomic Nervous System Response

 The autonomic nervous system (ANS) controls bodily functions like metabolism, healing, and growth without our direct input.
 It has two parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).